-The State Took His Kids Three Times.
-And Three Times It Gave Them Back. - NewsBreak
+The state took his kids three times.
+And three times it gave them back. - NewsBreak

 Smith, a Pritzker appointee, emphasized that grappling with the poverty, unemployment and substance abuse that drive neglect is not DCFS’ task alone.
 He said DCFS, its sister human service agencies and the nonprofit organizations that share in the challenge have faced funding issues in large part because of Illinois’ persistent budget turmoil, particularly during the administration of Pritzker’s predecessor, Bruce Rauner.

 Child welfare advocates say that federal and state lawmakers have failed to make more funding available to help families with chronic troubles, and in recent years the department has turned to the default tool for child welfare agencies: removing children from struggling families.
 That has fueled a 120% surge in the number of children in foster care across the Marion service area over the past decade, even as the total child population in the area has declined.
-Overall, when children enter foster care in Illinois, they linger there longer than anywhere else in the nation.“Unacceptable” Rates of Recurrence
+Overall, when children enter foster care in Illinois, they linger there longer than anywhere else in the nation.Trending: Missouri high school bans LGBTQ support stickers and cards

-For two decades, DCFS has been called out for failing to address how often families reenter the child welfare system.

-Department of Health and Human Services’s Children’s Bureau Federal performance reviews in 2003 , 2010 and 2018 found that Illinois had failed to meet national goals regarding repeat child maltreatment.

 Cases that lead to a child’s death have always made headlines and sent shock waves through the child welfare system.
 But beyond those headlines are far more children who survive chronic neglect, children deprived of the basic care a parent or caregiver is expected to provide.